 Anti-Discrimination Policy:

-Provider agencies in the NC BoS CoC shall not discriminate on the basis of any protected characteristic, including: race, ethnicity, color, national origin, language, ancestry, religion, sex, familial status, age, gender identity, LGBTQ+ (lesbian, gay, bisexual, transgender, queer/questioning, etc) status, marital status, domestic or sexual violence victim status, or sensory, mental, or physical disability.
+Provider agencies in the NC BoS CoC shall not discriminate on the basis of any protected characteristic, including race, ethnicity, color, national origin, language, ancestry, religion, sex, familial status, age, gender identity, LGBTQ+ (lesbian, gay, bisexual, transgender, queer/questioning, etc) status, marital status, interpersonal violence survivor status, or sensory, mental, or physical disability.
 Definitions of the protected characteristics can be found in Appendix I.

 This means that the NC BoS CoC and partner agencies and their staffs, volunteers, and contractors will not:

-Deny any person facilities, services, financial aid, or other benefits.
+Deny any person facilities, services, financial aid, or other benefits

-Provide services that are different, or are provided in a different form, from that provided to others under the program or activity, unless doing so provides an accommodation based on one of the protected characteristics listed above to preserves the safety, dignity, and well-being of the individual or family being served
+Provide services that are different, or are provided in a different form, from that provided to others under the program or activity, unless doing so provides an accommodation based on one of the protected characteristics listed above to preserve the safety, dignity, and well-being of the individual or family being served

-Subject any person to segregated or separate treatment in any facility or in any matter or process related to receipt of any service or benefit under the program or activity.
+Subject any person to segregated or separate treatment in any facility or in any matter or process related to receipt of any service or benefit under the program or activity

-Restrict in any way access to, or the enjoyment of any advantage or privilege enjoyed by others in connection with, facilities, services, financial aid, or other benefits under the program or activity.
+Restrict in any way access to, or the enjoyment of any advantage or privilege enjoyed by others in connection with, facilities, services, financial aid, or other benefits under the program or activity

-Treat any person differently from others in determining whether the person satisfies any admission, enrollment, eligibility, membership, or other requirement or condition, which individuals must meet to be provided shelter, services, or other benefits provided under the program or activity.
+Treat any person differently from others in determining whether the person satisfies any admission, enrollment, eligibility, membership, or other requirement or condition, which individuals must meet to be provided shelter, housing, services, or other benefits provided under the program or activity

-Deny meaningful access to persons with limited English proficiency, to include translated documents, notice of participant’s rights, grievance forms, and other materials vital for program access or fail to work with language services or interpreter to assist persons who speak a different primary language than staff persons and need assistance communicating.
+Deny meaningful access to persons with limited English proficiency, to include translated documents, notice of participant’s rights, grievance forms, and other materials vital for program access or fail to work with language services or interpreter to assist persons who speak a different primary language than staff persons and need assistance communicating

 NC BoS CoC partner agencies shall make shelter and housing available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.
-Agencies will ensure equal access to programs for all individuals and their families; provide housing, services, and/or accommodations in accordance with a clients’ gender identity; and determine eligibility without regard to actual or perceived sexual orientation, gender identity, or marital status.
+Agencies will ensure equal access to programs for all individuals and their families; provide housing, services, and/or accommodations in accordance with a participants’ gender identity; and determine eligibility without regard to actual or perceived sexual orientation, gender identity, or marital status.

 All agencies must manage a responsible and sound operation in accordance with federal and local nondiscrimination and equal opportunity provisions, as codified in the Fair Housing Act, Section 504 of the Rehabilitation Act, Title VI of the Civil Rights Act , Titles II & III of the Americans with Disabilities Act, HUD’s Equal Access to Housing Rule and Gender Identity Final Rule, 24 CFR 5.100, 5.105(a)(2) and 5.106(b).
-This includes establishing an Agency Anti-Discrimination Policy and grievance procedures and training all clients, staff, volunteers, and contractors on the policy.
+This includes establishing an Agency Anti-Discrimination Policy and grievance procedure and training all participants, staff, volunteers, and contractors on the policy.

 Anti-Discrimination Procedures